scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Pseudo Header for Upper-Layer Checksum {#pseudo}

-The SCION data plane does not provide payload integrity protection, as further clarified in [](#payload-integrity).
+The SCION Data Plane does not provide payload integrity protection, as further clarified in [](#payload-integrity).
 Should any transport or other upper-layer protocols compute a checksum of the SCION header, then they SHOULD use the following pseudo header:

 ~~~~